excess-project/monitoring-agent/README.md

 | Apache APR Utils  | https://apr.apache.org/                           | 1.5.3     |
 | Nvidia GDK        | https://developer.nvidia.com/gpu-deployment-kit   | 352.55    |

-To ease the process of setting up a development enviroment, we provide a basic script that downloads all dependencies, installs them locally in the project directory, and then performs some clean-up operations.
+To ease the process of setting up a development environment, we provide a basic script that downloads all dependencies, installs them locally in the project directory, and then performs some clean-up operations.
 Thus, compiling the monitoring agent can be performed in a sandbox without affecting your current